dtomlinson91/panaetius-blog/blog/content/post/tutorial_to_add_search_to_a_hugo_website_using_algolia_docsearch/index.md

 posts, tags, and series which have been indexed.
 You can also visit the [React](https://reactjs.org/docs/getting-started.html) documentation to see it in action.

 {{< img "images/example_search.png" "example of a search using Docsearch" >}}

 ## Requirements

+There are a few things you'll need to get started:

+- A working Hugo site that is deployed on the internet.
+- Docker so you can run the Docsearch scraper image.
+- An account with Algolia.
+- A search index on Algolia.

+{{< notice info >}}
+Algolia has a [free tier](https://www.algolia.com/pricing/) for all accounts which includes 10,000 searches and 10,000 records.
+If you go over this limit you'll pay $1.00 per 1,000 requests.
+{{< /notice >}}